 A member of the Riding Club.

 - The Resenter: Towards Jusis at first.
-In the second game, her opinion of him starts to change after he opposes his father's razing of Celdic.
+In Cold Steel II, however, her opinion of him starts to change after he opposes his father's razing of Celdic.

 - Voiced by: Rie Kugimiya (Japanese)